bigtreetech/BIGTREETECH-TouchScreenFirmware/README.md

 **element 2:** Fonts and Icons (in the `TFT*` or `MKS` folder):

-For BTT TFTs, the ROOT folder for fonts and icons is TFT*, where * is the size of the TFT (example: TFT24, TFT35, TFT50, etc).
+For BTT TFTs, the ROOT FOLDER for fonts and icons is TFT*, where * is the size of the TFT (example: TFT24, TFT35, TFT50, etc).
 Fonts and icons folder structure:

-- `TFT*/font`: fonts
+- `TFT*/font`: includes the fonts in .fon format and a readme.md
-- `TFT*/bmp`: icons
+- `TFT*/bmp`: includes the icons in .bmp format and a readme.md

-For MKS TFTs the ROOT folder for fonts and icons must be renamed to "MKS".
+For MKS TFTs the ROOT FOLDER for fonts and icons must be renamed to "MKS".
 Fonts and icons folder structure:

-- `MKS/font`: fonts
+- `MKS/font`: includes the fonts in .fon format and a readme.md
-- `MKS/bmp`: icons
+- `MKS/bmp`: includes the icons in .bmp format and a readme.md

 **element 3:** The config.ini or (the renamed) config_rrf.ini file

 Attention RepRap Firmware users.
-You have to make your changes to the config_rrf.ini file and rename it to config.ini before you upload it to the TFT.
+You have to make your changes using the config_rrf.ini file and rename it to config.ini before you upload it to the TFT.

 **element 4 (optionally):**  One or several language file(s)